suraj911kr/Identification-of-Optimum-Agricultural-Practices/README.md

 # ML_project
-A project using machine learning techniques on agriculture practices.
+A project to improve agriculture practices using Deep Learning & Statistics.